 (Numbers 10:10,28:11-14; 1 Chronicles 23:3-31; 2 Chronicles 8:12-13)

 .
-The months on Jewish calendars continue to begin on new moons and certain holidays depend on them, but like Sabbaths and other holidays, we do not need to be strict about celebrating them
+The months on Jewish calendars continue to begin on new moons and most holidays depend on this lunar calendar.
+However, we do not need to be strict about celebrating New Moons or other holidays

 (Numbers 10:10,28:11-14; Psalm 81:3-4; Isaiah 66:23; Ezekiel 45:17,46:3)